garygriswold/Bible.js/YourBible/plugins/cordova-sqlite-ext/README.md

 ## Source tree

-- `SQLitePlugin.coffee.md`: platform-independent (Literate coffee-script, can be read by recent coffee-script compiler)
+- `SQLitePlugin.coffee.md`: platform-independent (Literate CoffeeScript, can be compiled with a recent CoffeeScript (1.x) compiler)
-- `www`: platform-independent Javascript as generated from `SQLitePlugin.coffee.md` (and committed!)
+- `www`: platform-independent Javascript as generated from `SQLitePlugin.coffee.md` using `coffeescript@1` (and committed!)
 - `src`: platform-specific source code
 - `node_modules`: placeholder for external dependencies
 - `scripts`: installation hook script to fetch the external dependencies via `npm`
 - `spec`: test suite using Jasmine (`2.4.1`)
-- `tests`: very simple Jasmine test suite that is run on Circle CI (Android version) and Travis CI (iOS version) (used as a placeholder)
+- `tests`: very simple Jasmine test suite that is run on Circle CI (Android platform) and Travis CI (iOS platform) (used as a placeholder)
-- `Lawnchair-adapter`: Lawnchair adaptor, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory

 <!-- END Source tree -->